"""

 # Adjust parameters based on CCD binning

-par['reduce']['findobj']['find_fwhm'] /= binspat # Specified in pixels and not arcsec
+par['reduce']['findobj']['find_fwhm'] /= bin_spat # Specified in pixels and not arcsec

-par['flexure']['spec_maxshift'] //= binspec # Must be an integer
+par['flexure']['spec_maxshift'] //= bin_spec # Must be an integer

-par['sensfunc']['UVIS']['resolution'] /= binspec
+par['sensfunc']['UVIS']['resolution'] /= bin_spec

 # SlitEdges Exclusion Regions (30 pixels at each edge) -- adjust based on binning

-excl_l, excl_r, last = np.array([30, 485, 515], dtype=int) // binspat
+excl_l, excl_r, last = np.array([30, 485, 515], dtype=int) // bin_spat

 par['calibrations']['slitedges']['exclude_regions'] = f"1:0:{excl_l},1:{excl_r}:{last}"